Liquidity & Credit & Execution & Operations

 • Are there clear policies on rejects, partial fills, and last look

-For deeper implementation guidance: Liquidity provider integration guide
+See: Liquidity provider integration guide

-5) Connectivity and FIX expectations
+5) Connectivity and FIX Expectations

 In both PB and PoP relationships, connectivity discipline matters.
 Many integration failures are not parsing issues; they are session and recovery issues.
-A broker should expect production-grade behavior around sequence numbers, resends, and reconnect strategy.

-Drop copy and evidence
+Drop Copy and Evidence

-If you want to reconcile execution and provide evidence for disputes, ask whether drop copy or equivalent reporting is available and how complete it is.
+Ask whether drop copy or equivalent reporting is available and how complete it is.
 Without reliable evidence, disputes become opinions.

-A broker\'s client experience is determined by execution quality.
+A broker's client experience is determined by execution quality.
 PB vs PoP comparisons often ignore how execution behaves when markets move.
 Measure the outcomes, not the promises.

-• Fill ratio
+Fill ratio

-• Reject rate
+Reject rate

-• Slippage distribution (look at tails, not only averages)
+Look at tails, not only averages

-If you operate multi-LP routing, this guide connects directly: Smart order routing and liquidity aggregation
+See: Smart order routing and liquidity aggregation

-7) Costs and hidden costs
+7) Costs and Hidden Costs

 Costs are not only spread and commission.
 Hidden costs show up as poor execution outcomes: higher reject rates, worse slippage tails, and operational time spent reconciling.